3.5. Immediate transaction finality

 4. Given the output of the VRF function, a committee is determined.
 Each participant in the committee publishes their result to the network (including a new seed for round r) in a proposed block.

-5. Nodes check the outputs of the functions other participants published, verifying that no one is cheating because it is possible to publicly verify that a valid SK is used, associated with the VF published ahead (see step 1).The SK is not revealed in doing so.
+5. Nodes check the outputs of the functions other participants published, verifying that no one is cheating because it is possible to publicly verify that a valid SK is used, i.e. one associated with the VF published ahead of time (see step 1).
+The SK is not revealed when doing so.

-9. After the timeout, if no block reaches the quorum, blocksigners vote again on the proposed blocks in round robin-cycles.
+9. After the timeout, if no block reaches the quorum, blocksigners vote again on the proposed blocks in round-robin cycles.

-10. Blocksigners verify that the block complies with consensus rules (that is, there is no double spending, overspending, etc.).
-The verification is made only after the first vote is done to reduce the computational effort required to verify more than one block.
+10. Blocksigners verify that the block complies with consensus rules (that is, that there is no double spending, overspending, etc.).
+The verification is made only after the first vote is done as to reduce the computational effort required to verify more than one block.
 If the block reaching the quorum is not compliant, the round-robin cycle restarts with the previous step.

 12. When the block reaches the minimum threshold of countersignatures and is certified, then it represents the block for round r, and a randomization seed from that block will be determined and used in the subsequent steps (starting again from step 3 above) for the next round (r+1)